moderepo/sensor-cloud-eval/README.md

 4. Navigate to http://localhost:3000 your browser to view the running application.

 ## App Navigation

+### Adding and Deleting Gateways

+SCEVAL provides a way for a developer to add gateways to his/her project.
+In order to provision a device on demand, the developer must first put the device in `Claim Mode`.
+Running the provided shell script will put the device in claim mode, allowing the developer to add a gateway directly from the app.
+To do so, navigate to the Hardware page, click `Add Gateway` and enter the claim code found on your device.
+Once successfully added, the developer will see that a new gateway was added to their project.

+Deleting a gateway disassociates that gateway from the user's home.
+To delete a gateway and its sensor module associations, select `Delete Device` from the device settings dropdown.
+A popup will prompt the user to confirm whether this action is desired, and if the user selected `OK`, will remove the gateway and its associations from the project.

 ### Link and Unlink Sensor Modules to and from a Gateway